Kong/docs.konghq.com/app/konnect/gateway-manager/index.md

 A data plane node is a single {{site.base_gateway}} instance.
 Data plane nodes service traffic for the control plane.

-Kong does not host {{site.base_gateway}} data plane nodes.
+Kong does not host data plane nodes.
 You must deploy your own nodes, either on your own systems or in an external cloud provider.

-The Gateway Manager simplifies data plane node deployment by providing a script to provision a {{site.base_gateway}} data plane node in a Docker container running Linux, on MacOS, or on Windows, eliminating confusion about initial configuration or setup.
+The Gateway Manager simplifies data plane node deployment by providing a script to provision a {{site.base_gateway}} data plane node in a Docker container running Linux, on MacOS, or on Windows.

 You can also choose to manually configure data plane nodes on various platforms, including cloud providers.
 See the [data plane node installation options](/konnect/gateway-manager/data-plane-nodes/) for more detail.